 - Application forms are available on the ASHP website (www.ashp.org).
 The application must be signed by the residency program director, the pharmacist executive of the practice site, and the Program Operator's administrator.
-Applications, along with the supporting documents specified in the application instructions should be submitted electronically, to ASHP's Office of Practice Advancement (global@ashp.org).
+Applications, along with the supporting documents specified in the application instructions should be submitted electronically, to ASHP's Accreditation Services Office (asd@ashp.org).
 A duplicate copy should be retained for the applicant's files. - 2.
-The Senior Vice President, OPA, or designee will acknowledge receipt of the application, and review it for completeness and to make a preliminary judgment about conformance to the basic requirements of The Standard.
-If the program fails to meet the criteria of The Standard in some fundamental way, the Senior Vice President or designee will notify the signatories of the application accordingly and advise that the application has not been accepted. - 3.
-From the time an organization's application for pre-candidate status or for accreditation has been accepted by the Senior Vice President, OPA or designee, the program will be in either a pre-candidate or candidate status, respectively. - 4.
-Application for accreditation (candidate status) may be made as soon as a resident has begun training, but not sooner.
+The Vice President, Accreditation Services Office, or designee will acknowledge receipt of the application, and review it for completeness and to make a preliminary judgment about conformance to the basic requirements of The Standard.
+If the program fails to meet the criteria of The Standard in some fundamental way, the Vice President or designee will notify the signatories of the application accordingly and advise that the application has not been accepted. - 3.
+From the time an organization's application for pre-candidate status or for accreditation has been accepted by the Vice President, Accreditation Services Office or designee, the program will be in either a pre-candidate or candidate status, respectively. - 4.
+Application for accreditation (candidate status) may be made as soon as a resident has begun training, but not sooner. - 5.
+Application for pre-candidate status should be submitted between May 1 and September 30 in the year prior to the initial residency class. - a.
+Programs may be in a pre-candidate status for no more than two iterations of the Resident Matching Program (RMP).
+One of the purposes of this status is to assist the program in recruiting a resident through participation in the RMP.
+If a program in precandidate status is not successful in recruiting a resident within two iterations of the RMP, the status may be extended for one additional iteration of the RMP.
+By the conclusion of this status, the program must have submitted an application for accreditation, or this designation will be removed and not granted to the same

-5. Application for pre-candidate status may be made at any time prior to the first resident cohort beginning the residency program.
+- program again.
+Programs in this status must submit an application for accreditation when training of the first resident begins. - b.
 Programs will receive access to PharmAcademicTM for program management in advance of the program start date.